Stuttering speech therapist in Almaty — what you need to know

 Mixed form: a combination of tonic blocks and clonic repetitions.
 Most common in adults when stuttering has persisted for years.

-Logophobia: not the defect itself, but the fear of speech.
+Glossophobia: not the defect itself, but the fear of speaking.
 A person knows they might stumble and avoids words or situations.
-Without working on the psychological component, stuttering correction is ineffective.
+Without addressing the psychological component, stuttering correction is ineffective.

 Main causes of stuttering

-Hereditary predisposition: if parents or close relatives had a stutter, the child’s risk is 2-3 times higher.
-This is not a sentence, but a reason to be attentive to speech from ages 2-3.
+Hereditary predisposition: if parents or close relatives had a stutter, the child's risk is 2-3 times higher.
+This is not a life sentence, but a reason to be attentive to speech from ages 2-3.

 Psychological trauma or fright: sudden stress (dog attack, accident, loss of a loved one) can trigger stuttering even in a child with normal speech development.
 In Almaty, children are often brought in after moving, changing schools, or parental divorce.